Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Isomorphisms in Temporal Graphs

 \item $\edgeMapping$ is a graph isomorphism between~$\eventGraph_1$ and~$\eventGraph_2$. \end{compactenum} \end{definition}

-This definition can be simplified further by constructing an \emph{augmented event graph} (see~\Cref{fig:aug-event-graph}), which encodes the node consistency property in its topology.
-In this way, we reduce the problem of testing for time-respecting path isomorphism to the problem of testing for static graph isomorphism on the augmented event graphs.
+This can be simplified further by constructing an \emph{augmented event graph} (see~\Cref{fig:aug-event-graph}) that encodes the node consistency property in its topology.
+With this, we reduce the test for time-respecting path isomorphism to the test for static graph isomorphism on augmented event graphs.